bornazigo/Tennis-model-predictor/README.md

  Python 3.10+
  Install dependencies: pip install pandas openpyxl
- You need these files: tennis_prediction.py (the Python script), elo_ranking.xlsx (EXCEL sheet with loaded data) These files need to be in the same folder.
+ You need these files: tennis_prediction.py (the Python script), elo_ranking.xlsx (EXCEL sheet with loaded data - these files need to be in the same folder)

  From then on you need to open and run the script, eneter the stuff needed like player names, surface and is the tournament with sets of 3 or sets of 5.